Skip To Main Content

 Study Center

-Occasionally, an adult or peer tutoring is appropriate for the student with specific instructional deficits and needs short-term assistance.
+Occasionally, adult or peer tutoring is appropriate for the student with specific instructional deficits needing short-term assistance.

 Please send requests for tutoring consideration to the dean of academic affairs.